 Today's post is on one of my favorite topics: popcorn party mixes.
 They are so versatile, and it's hard to find anyone who doesn't love popcorn.
 I like to make different kinds of popcorn mixes to fit different seasons and occasions.
 That means it's time for a popcorn mix for autumn.

-This super easy recipe doesn't require a candy thermometer.
-It combines autumn flavors and nuts with maple syrup to make a delicious seasonal treat that is great for fall parties of all kinds.
+This easy recipe combines autumn flavors and nuts with maple syrup to make a delicious seasonal treat that is great for fall parties of all kinds.
 You can also bag it up and give it for party favors, hostess gifts, and classroom treats.

 This is one basic recipe that you can make 3 ways: (1) a sweet, nutty popcorn mix; (2) the same mix drizzled with chocolate; or (3) the chocolaty mix decorated with colorful sprinkles.

 Step 1.
 Assemble the ingredients: pecans, pumpkin seeds (pepitas), maple syrup, corn syrup, vanilla, pumpkin pie spice, salt, sugar, butter, popcorn.
 Optional: chocolate chips & sprinkles.

 You can buy pumpkin pie spice or make your own. (here's my recipe)

 Step 2.
 Prepare 8 cups of popped popcorn, preferably without salt, oil or butter.
 I like to pop mine in the microwave.